At a Glance

 - Excellent communication skills (essential).

-- Existing right to work in the UK (essential).
+- Indefinite right to work in the UK without need for visa sponsorship (essential).

 As an up-and-coming Cambridge Biotech, our client is able to offer a competitive salary, progression options and benefits package including private pension and private health insurance.